devchallenges-io/curriculum/2-responsive-web/challenges/group_1/3-testimonial-page.md

 - Testimonial cards
 - Emoji and provided icon

-## About

-This challenge is to practice more advanced HTML and CSS skills.
-The challenge is to create a simple testimonial page that you need use grid, media queries, icons,...

 ## Technical Details

 You can use the provided `box-shadow` values or customize it with your own values.